 Upgrade Pick

-- Powerful yet quiet for user-friendliness and to avoid disturbing the neighbors
+- Powerful yet quiet enough to prevent disturbing the neighbors

 - Can stall if overloaded too quickly with heavy snow

-Battery-powered snow blowers are starting to dominate the single-stage market, and the trend is extending to the two-stage category with options like this Ego Power+ model.
-Whether the snow piles up on the sidewalk, patio, or even a gravel driveway, this two-stage snow blower can push through and hold up against gas models.
+Battery-powered blowers are starting to dominate the single-stage market, and the trend is extending to the two-stage category with options like this Ego Power+ model.
+Whether snow piles up on the sidewalk, patio, or even a gravel driveway, this two-stage battery-powered snow blower can push through it all, holding its own against gas models.

-Get the Ego snow blower for gravel driveways at Lowe’s, Ace Hardware, Acme Tools, or Amazon.
+Get the Ego snow blower for gravel driveways at Lowe’s, Ace Hardware, Walmart, or Northern Tool + Equipment.

 Best For Long Driveways